Labor Relations Director Salary

 Popular Skills for Labor Relations Director

-Just a handful of professional skills are reported by Labor Relations Directors who took the survey.
+Labor Relations Directors who responded to the survey report just a handful of professional skills.
 Those who have experience with Employee Relations, Contract Negotiation, and Labor Relations can expect to be compensated well for these skills.
-Most people experienced in Contract Negotiation also know Employee Relations.
+It is often found that people who know Contract Negotiation are also skilled in Employee Relations.

 Pay Difference by Location

-For Labor Relations Directors, working in the bustling city of Los Angeles has its advantages, including an above-average pay rate.
+For those looking to make money, Labor Relations Directors in Los Angeles enjoy an exceptional pay rate, 30 percent above the national average.
 Labor Relations Directors will also find cushy salaries in Washington (+24 percent) and Boston (+2 percent).